juvalen/ngjnx/README.md

 `$ NODEIP = $(vagrant ssh NODENAME -c "ip address show enp0s8 | grep 'inet ' | sed -e 's/^.*inet //' -e 's/\/.*$//'")`

-Connect to each machine using:
+Connect to each box using:

 `$ vagrant ssh $NODEIP`

 ## reverse: nginx as reverse proxy with routing
 A reverse proxy can be accessed through virtualbox IP at port 443.
-From virtual machine **reverse** it can be tested:
+From box **reverse** it can be tested:

 `$ curl -k https://localhost/resource2` (dumps content of www.gg.com)